Janet Jackson’s 1986 Pop classic still feels fresh and relevant over a quarter-century later.

 Technically her third-album, ‘Control’ wasn’t the world’s introduction to the Jackson-name, but it was to her character.
 Her confidence at just 19 is well beyond her years, her vision just as clear.
 She was not riding on anyone’s coattails, and the pressure to appease her father and succeed like her brother never seems to phase her.

 The show begins with a quite literally perfect album-opener in the title track.
 It’s not as radio-friendly as the other tracks on the album (which is perhaps why it’s the second worst-performing single on the project), but instead, it commits whole-heartedly to its role as ring-leader of the album.
-Jackson opens, addressing the listener and what they would have been thinking about in 1986: her public conflicts with her family.
+Jackson opens, addressing the listener and what they would have been thinking about in 1986: her public conflicts with her family – a particularly pertinent topic today as protegé Britney Spears wrestles with it herself.
 She acknowledges the public eye, and agrees to tell-all: “This is a story about control / My control.”

 The atmosphere around “Control” arouses images of a live performance: the slow rumble of the bass as one waits for her to approach, her then-booming voice, and the sly acknowledgment of spectacle: “I hope you enjoy this as much as I do / Are we ready?”
 The breakdown introduces quintessential 80s pop, gated-drums, cowbell hits, and polite synth taps, all ornamenting her production.
 As she veers from section to section with Broadway-like flare, her conceptualization of the project as a “live album” peeks through the sound, and she almost pleads for the listener to choreograph.

 The transition to the 2nd track is just as flawless, with the segue to the iconic smash single “Nasty.”
-Only two tracks into the album and Jackson has made the blueprint for decades of successive pop stars, namely Christina Aguilera and Miley Cyrus.
+By track two Jackson has made the blueprint for decades of successive pop stars: the aforementioned Spears, Christina Aguilera, and Miley Cyrus to name a few.
 Their metamorphoses from having a clean and judeo-Christian veneer to sexually-empowered women follow a direct track along the lines Janet Jackson laid here.
 And in doing so here, Jackson conserves the “bad girl” attitude of the album.
 It’s a sexy and rebellious fantasy, but the consequences of control and responsibility tread beneath the surface.

 While she the regimented perfectionist finally shows some cracks, “The Pleasure Principle” picks the album back up as a solid halftime track that would feel comfortable as both a single and a deep cut.
 But the second half of the album lacks the gusto of the first.